jiataoxiang/shareex/README.md

 3. Details of a post is displayed on this page.
 4. At the bottom, there is a comment section.
 Users can make comment if they are signed in.
 5. For each comment, if the comment belongs to the current logged in user, `Delete` and `Edit` button are displayed, and you can delete or edit the comment.
 If you don't own a comment, you would not be able to delete or edit it.
+6. You can click icon showed at the right side of the page.
+That is the owner of the post, and by clicking the icon, you will be direct to `other profile` page, which showed the info of the post owner.
+You can only like the posts here or follow that user (The following functionality is not working right now because we need server code to implement this functionality).

 ### * New Post